tn0909/prico/README.md

 - **MySQL**: Database management system for storing product and store information
 - **JUnit and Mockito**: Testing frameworks for unit and integration testing
 - **Maven**: Dependency management and build automation
+- **GitHub Actions**: CI framework for automating the process of testing code changes upon each push to the repository

 ## Installation